brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-10-how-to-hire-a-great-web-designer.md

----
-layout: post
-title: How to Hire a Great Web Designer
+# How to Hire a Great Web Designer
----

 [Garry Tan](https://en.wikipedia.org/wiki/Garry_Tan), designer-in-residence for YCombinator, shares some insights on <a href="http://www.openforum.com/idea-hub/topics/technology/article/how-to-hire-a-great-web-designer-with-y-combinators-garry-tan-jolie-odell">how to hire Great Web</a> Designers for your Startup/Company.